Put Together a Caregiving Plan in 5 Easy Steps

 Nobody can plan for every possibility, but having the basics covered helps reduce stress and uncertainty for everyone.

-In this section, the guide gives an overview of how to create a plan, points to helpful caregiving plan templates (page 34), and shares suggestions for how to assign tasks to caregiving team members.
+In this section, the guide provides an overview of how to create a plan, points to helpful caregiving plan templates (page 34), and offers suggestions for assigning tasks to caregiving team members.

 4. Find Support